kubeflow/manifests/gcp/v2/management/cnrm-install/README.md

 # Configuration for installing KCC in the management cluster.

-Configs are a copy of the CNRM install (see [docs](https://cloud.google.com/config-connector/docs/how-to/install-upgrade-uninstall#namespaced-mode))
+Configs are a copy of the CNRM operator install (see [docs](https://cloud.google.com/config-connector/docs/how-to/advanced-install#manual))

 To update:

-1. Download the the latest GCS install bundle listed on (https://cloud.google.com/config-connector/docs/how-to/install-upgrade-uninstall#namespaced-mode)
+1. Download the the latest GCS install bundle listed on (https://cloud.google.com/config-connector/docs/how-to/advanced-install#manual)

-1. Copy the system components for the workload identity install bundle to `install-system`
+1. Copy the operator-system/configconnector-operator.yaml to `install-system`
-1. Copy the per namespace components to the template stored in the blueprint repo.
 1. Edit "0-cnrm-system.yaml" to add the kpt setter; change

      ```